department-of-veterans-affairs/vagov-content/pages/disability/about-disability-ratings/effective-date.md

 layout: page-breadcrumbs.html
 title: Disability Compensation Effective Date
 display_title: Effective Dates
-description: Learn how we decide the effective date, or the date you'll start getting VA disability compensation (sometimes called "VA disability back pay").
+description: Learn about the VA disability compensation effective date, which is the date we receive your claim or the date you were first injured or first fell ill.
+Once we decide your claim, you may qualify to receive disability back pay to the compensation effective date.
+concurrence: complete
 order: 1
 plainlanguage: 11-9-16 certified in compliance with the Plain Writing Act
 template: detail-page
 relatedlinks:
   - heading: More information about filing disability claims
     links:
     - url: /disability/how-to-file-claim/evidence-needed/fully-developed-claims/